haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 PowerFit is open-source and available for download from our [Github repository][link-powerfit]{:target="_blank"}.
 To facilitate its use, we have developed a [web portal][link-powerfit-web]{:target="_blank"} for it.

-The server makes use of either local resources on our cluster, using the multi-core version of the software, or GPGPU-accelerated grid resources of the
+The server makes use of either local resources on our cluster, using the multi-core version of the software, or GPU-accelerated grid resources of the
 [EGI](https://www.egi.eu){:target="_blank"} to speed up the calculations.
 It only requires a web browser to work and benefits from the latest developments in the software, based on a stable and tested workflow.
 Next to providing an automated workflow around PowerFit, the web server also summarizes and higlights the results in a single page including some additional postprocessing